INESC TEC

 Power and Energy Systems

-About Domain
+About the Domain

 Our research in the Power & Energy Systems domain focuses on supporting the decarbonisation of society - a central goal of the European Union - through the integration of renewable energy sources, energy storage, and improved energy efficiency.
 At INESC TEC, we are committed to designing sustainable, efficient, and resilient energy systems that meet future needs while reducing carbon emissions.